 Nowadays, ransomware is the biggest worry of companies.
 It is used for large-scale corporate attacks, but some ransomware families aim at individuals.
 More than 50,000 ransomware attacks occurred daily in 2017.

 Exploit virus.
-Turn your system into ahead of cheese
+Turn your system ahead of cheese

 Exploit malware is a small malicious thing that appears in your computer with a single final target – inject other malware.
-It usually contains some functionality of downloader virus but does completely different things to your system.
+It usually contains some functionality of a downloader virus but does completely different things to your system.
 It searches for security breaches in the software you have on your disk.
 When it finds one, it reports it to the crooks.
-Then, burglars prepare the malware which will exploit these breaches in order to infect the computer network.
+Then, burglars prepare the malware that exploits these breaches to infect the computer network.
 Yes, it is generally used in attacks on corporations.